 Student Printing To Lab Laser Printers

-- New HP Multifunction Printers (MFP) will be placed in:
+- HP Multifunction Printers (MFP) are placed in:

-- Copying available at all MFP locations using the Lycoming ID
+- Photocopying is available at all MFP locations using your Lycoming ID

-- MFP Copying combined with student print quota.
+- MFP photocopying is combined with student print quota.

-- Print from a personal computer in the residence hall or any campus network location to any of the new MFP stations at any time.
-Print released at the MFP with the Lycoming ID.
+- Students can print from their personal computer in the residence hall to any MFP location at any time.
+Print jobs are released at the MFP location with their Lycoming ID.

-- Track accounts and view print jobs.
+- Students can track account status and view print jobs.
 Web link shows amount of credit left and every print job for the semester.